|DOWN MEMORY LANE

 by Marge Knoth

 Would you like a fun, quick activity that can involve most any resident?
-Well, here it
+Well, here it is!

-know it, they are speaking out more enthusiastically than all the others.
+they are speaking out more enthusiastically than all the others.

 Every month I used to plan a “new resident’s tea” located in our fancy guest dining